Shoaib1990/sms-spam-detector/README.md

-# sms-spam-detector
+# SMS Spam Detector

-Our advanced spam detection system leverages machine learning and natural language processing (NLP) techniques to accurately identify and filter out spam messages.
+This advanced spam detection system leverages machine learning and natural language processing (NLP) techniques to accurately identify and filter out spam messages.
 By utilizing methods such as CountVectorizer and TF-IDF (Term Frequency-Inverse Document Frequency), the system converts text into numerical representations that capture the importance of words and their frequency of occurrence within the dataset.

 #### Key Features: